 Our work - Ko tā mātou mahi

-The Office of the Privacy Commissioner is Aotearoa New Zealand’s independent privacy regulator, protecting the taonga that is personal information.
+The Office of the Privacy Commissioner (OPC) is New Zealand’s independent privacy regulator.
 We identify and address systemic and population-scale privacy issues, increase good privacy practice, and champion the privacy rights of all New Zealanders.

 We are committed to providing an inclusive workplace where people feel valued and respected.
 Diversity makes us stronger and we seek to attract and foster diversity of background, thought and experience.

-In addition to your CV, include a covering letter setting out your suitability for this particular role.
-Please do not use AI assistance with your application material as we want to see your communication style and approach.
+In addition to your CV, you must include a covering letter setting out your suitability for this position.
+Please do not use AI assistance with your application material as we want to see your written communication style and approach.

-Contact us on vacancies@privacy.org.nz if you have any questions or want to chat about the role.
+Contact us at vacancies@privacy.org.nz if you have any questions or want to chat about the role.

 You must have the legal right to work in New Zealand to be considered.